Parenting Goals and Ideas

 "It makes no difference if the mother stays home or works outside."

 Children everywhere need the loving, nurturing presence of the mother.
 But, in immigrant Muslim communities, where other support facilities are often missing or woefully inadequate, it makes a huge difference.
 Unfortunately, most mothers are reluctant to step up to their responsibility here.
 First, their own education did not prepare them for it, physically or psychologically.
 Second, there is a lot of self-generated economic pressure forcing women into the work force.
 Third, and most distressing, in many Muslim communities the working women enjoy a higher social status than the "mere housewives."
 Mothers should remember the hadith, that the wife is responsible for the children of her husband and will be held accountable for them.
 Those who belittle the task of homemaking are putting our next generations at extreme risk.

 "Good scores mean good upbringing."

 Good scores only mean that the student has absorbed the material that he was tested on very well.
 Whether that is good or bad depends upon the material itself.
 If a student obtained top grades in the seventh grade History in the U.S., for example, it does indicate a very high probability that he also swallowed --- hook, line and sinker --- all the lies and distortions in World history and History of Islam.
 Do not be surprised then, when he grows up a living question mark about Islam.
 As long as they are not being taught from an integrated Islamic curriculum, our blind emphasis on high scores in all subjects may be misplaced.

 "Daughters and Sons: Islam demands equality."

-women have different roles in life and our sons and daughters must be prepared for their
+Most certainly, Islam strictly forbids preferential treatment of boys or girls.
+But it is a gross misinterpretation of this command that Islam favors a unisex world.
+Men and women have different roles in life and our sons and daughters must be prepared for their respective roles.